ozovalihasan/ead/README.md

 ⚠️⚠️⚠️: EAD is still under development.
 So, it is not recommended to use this gem with ongoing projects.

+- If all files are generated as expected, run `bundle exec rails db:migrate`

 ### Features

 - Any container can be collided by using ![collide button](./documents/images/collide.png) and expanded ![expand button](./documents/images/expand.png).